jacopok/clean-coding-thesis/galileian_thesis.md

 # Documentation

 A crucial aspect in software usability is the presence of good documentation.
-In my experience, when this is brought up people's mind often goes to comments in the code, but
+In my experience, when this is brought up people's mind often goes to "comments in the code", but

 ## The diátaxis framework